CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/1_teamprocess.md

 A strong recommendation would be to set up a recurring 1hr meeting blocked out for the rest of the semester, so that your team does not have to scramble to find a common meeting time each week.
 Teams that have recurring meetings are generally more successful in the class.<br/><br/>

 1. **Responsibilities**<br/>
 How will you divide responsibilities for each project?
-During meetings, who will be in charge of note taking, organizing & running those meetings? <br/><br/>
+During meetings, who will be in charge of note-taking, organizing & running those meetings? <br/><br/>
 From past courses, we noticed the natural emergence of a project manager in teams, who ensures the project moves towards completion.
 We highly suggest that you consider how your team would rotate that role amongst team members over the course of the remaining projects.
 Throughout the semester, we will ask for documentation of your meeting notes, so be sure to keep them organized (we recommend using a shared Drive folder).<br/><br/>

 1. **Equitable Contribution & Conflict Resolution**<br/>